sap200/assignment_1/README.md

 ## Test Case

-- Test cases can be found in TestCases.yml format, it is written as a YML List format to ensure readability.
+- Test cases can be found in `TestCases.yml` file in `YML` format, it is written as a YML List format to ensure readability.
 Here is an example

 ```yml
 - TestCaseId: 1